- Dr Kate Symons

 Symons, K. (2018) The tangled politics of conservation and resource extraction in Mozambique's green economy.
 Journal of Political Ecology.
 Vol 25, No 1 (2018)

-Symons, K. (forthcoming 2019).
+Symons, K. (2018).
 Land rights and justice in neoliberal Mozambique: The case of Afungi community relocations.
 In Apostolopoulou, E. and Cortes-Vazquez Eds.
 (2019).
 Conservation and Transformation: ‘Rights to Nature: Tracing alternative political ecologies against the neoliberal environmental agenda’.
-Routledge-Earthscan
+Routledge-Earthscan P. 70-83.

 Symons, K. (2017, April).
 Trans-frontier Conservation and the Neoliberalisation of Nature: The Case of the Ponta do Ouro Partial Marine Reserve, Mozambique.
 PhD thesis awarded April 2017.
 Available at the University of Edinburgh online repository.